Sreeraj BalachandranManager Climate Change, Rio Tinto

 As part of his current role, Sreeraj supports RTA operations to develop a net zero decarbonisation pathway.
 He is very passionate about scoping and developing technologies that provide a viable decarbonisation pathway for RTA’s mines, refineries and smelters.

 Sreeraj is based in Brisbane and holds a doctorate in Chemical & Biomolecular Engineering from the University of Melbourne.

-Linden BirchGroup Sustainability Manager, CSR Limited
+Linden BirchGroup Decarbonisation Manager, CSR Limited

 Linden Birch is Group Sustainability Manager with CSR Limited, a leading building manufacturing company with operations in Australia and New Zealand.
 Linden has a strong background in environment, sustainability and strategy having worked in the private, public and not-for-profit arenas in a range of sectors including manufacturing, property and aviation.